coreui/coreui-free-angular-admin-template/README.md

 Before you begin, make sure your development environment includes `Node.js®` and an `npm` package manager.

 ###### Node.js
-Angular requires `Node.js` version 8.x or 10.x
+Angular 9 requires `Node.js` version 10.13 or later.

 - To check your version, run `node -v` in a terminal/console window.
 - To get `Node.js`, go to [nodejs.org](https://nodejs.org/).